Autumn on the Seine: Stenzhorn presents new high jewellery collection

 The Stenzhorn jewellers, who glorify the precision and virtuosity in their native Germany, have coped masterfully with the creation of yet another masterpiece of high jewellery art.
 Let me remind you that at the Baselworld exhibition of March 2016 the brand had already presented a collection dedicated to the world of flora, The Noble Ones.
 At that time it included four luxurious necklaces, embodying an orchid, bamboo, a chrysanthemum and a plum.
 And at the Baselworld exhibition of March 2017, two new flower necklaces were presented as a continuation on this theme.
 I hope the Autumn on the Seine will be enriched with more exquisite pieces in the near future too.

-Gübelin Jewellery create a Mystical Garden – an ode to verdant green gemstones:
+Gübelin Jewellery: A Mystical Garden – an ode to verdant green gemstones

 continue reading